SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-eminaction/PROJECT_PRESENTATION.md

   - Stretch Goal:
     - Different type of input eg number
-    - Returns "No Vowels" if input is a number or empty string
+    - Returns "invalid input" if input is a number or empty string

 - KATA INSTRUCTIONS:
   Simon's favourite letters are vowels.
 He would love to be able to count how many vowels are in a word or sentence quickly, that's where we need your help!
+It may be helpful to note Simon finds it easier when all of the characters are lower case!

   Write a function to count the vowels in a given word or sentence and return the number.

-- Input will always be a string
+The input won't always be a string so you will need to consider this in the function

   - Vowels: a, e, i, o, u
+  - Input needs to be lower case
+  - Return the number of vowels as an integer
+  - If the input is a number or empty string return "invalid input"

   # Steps: